VespurrSkies/Pony-Town-Stuff-P/README.md

 ╔═══*.·:·.☽✧ ✦ ✧☾.·:·.*═══╗

 ₊‧.°.⋆ Pony Town Info •˚₊‧⋆.

 ⊹₊ ㆍ✿ㆍVespurrㆍ✿ㆍ₊⊹.

 ⊹ ˚ .
 20 ｡ﾟ; System . •˚₊‧⋆.

+⊹ ; C+H+Int Freely and encouraged!  . ' ;     ✦⠀

 ⋆ Usually AFK and with my beloved ⋆
 ⊹₊ Around the bakery area •˚₊‧⋆.

-☉ • ~ Prefered meathod of communication is w2t
+☉ • ~ Prefered meathod of communication is w2i
     ⊹₊ I will respond if youre still online when i return to keyboard ;